“All the inspiration I ever needed was a phone call from a producer.”

 From one generation to the next, aspiring musicians need up-to-date pedagogical materials.
 Who better to create those materials than you?
 The publications you devise can aid countless music lovers and earn you royalties far into the future.

-Suppose that you land a string of concerts: Why limit your audience to those who can attend your show?
-You might acquire some video production chops and stream your concerts live via sites like UStream.
-Or you could audio-record your performances and sell recordings right then on flash drives, as Aderra does.
+Suppose that you land a string of concerts: Why limit your audience to those who can attend your shows?
+You might acquire some video production chops and stream your concerts live, or you could audio-record your performances and sell recordings right then on flash drives, as Aderra does.

 © 2011 Gerald Klickstein

 This is very good information.
 Thanks for writing about it.
 I don’t try to get ‘paid’ gigs but do sing and play often with my church praise band.
 I’ve also done some outdoor freebies with my Grandma’s church.